Back to All Blogs

 Flesh and Blood comes in various formats, which can change the way you build your starting deck:

-• Classic Constructed (30–50 min. gameplay) – The standard way to play.
-Your deck must have a minimum of 60 cards and a maximum of 80, with up to three copies of each unique card (a card is unique if it has the same name and pitch value).
+• Classic Constructed (30–50 min. gameplay) – the standard way to play.
+Your deck needs to have a minimum of 60 cards and a maximum of 80, with up to three copies of each unique card (unique = same name and pitch value).

-• Blitz (10–15 min. gameplay) – A fast-paced alternative to Classic Constructed that helps beginners learn the rules quickly and gain experience.
-Requires a 40-card deck.
+• Blitz (10–15 min. gameplay) – a fast-paced alternative to CC that can help beginners learn the rules quickly and gain more experience.
+It requires a 40-card deck.

-• Ultimate Pit Fight – A multiplayer mode that also requires a 40-card deck.
+• Ultimate Pit Fight – a multiplayer mode of play that requires a 40-card deck.

-• Sealed Draft & Booster Draft – In this mode, you build a deck with at least 30 cards.
-Cards can only be obtained by opening booster packs.
+• Sealed Draft & Booster Draft – in this mode, you will need at least 30 cards to build a deck.
+You can only get these cards by opening booster packs.

 Get Your Deck Ready